 The CWG-Stewardship final transition proposal contemplates that all the foregoing mechanisms will be provided for in the ICANN Bylaws as “fundamental bylaws.”
 A “fundamental bylaw” may only be amended with the prior approval of the community and may require a higher approval threshold than typical Bylaw amendments (for example, a supermajority vote).

-Comment – The CCWG-Accountability draft proposal contemplates that the following, among others, would be made fundamental bylaws in the first instance: all Bylaws relating to community powers (including ICANN and IANA Budget and ICANN director removal/Board recall), the framework for the IRP, the IFR, the separation process, the PTI governance and the CSC (Paragraph 110 and Section 4.4).
+The CCWG-Accountability draft proposal contemplates that the following, among others, would be made fundamental bylaws in the first instance: all Bylaws relating to community powers (including ICANN and IANA Budget and ICANN director removal/Board recall), the framework for the IRP, the IFR, the separation process, the PTI governance and the CSC (Paragraph 110 and Section 4.4).
 The CCWG-Accountability proposes that amending fundamental bylaws will require approval of the Board (by a 75% vote of the directors then in office) and the approval of the Sole Member (by a 75% vote of all votes in the Community Mechanism) (Sections 4.3 and 4.5).

 We believe that the CCWG-Accountability draft proposal adequately satisfies these CWG-Stewardship requirements.
 We note that the CCWG-Accountability draft proposal refers to “IANA Function Review” as a fundamental bylaw.
 We interpret this to cover both regular reviews (IFRs) and special reviews (Special IFRs).